 Deform

-Twist, bend, or taper parts within a specified region (deformation zone).
+Twist, bend, taper, shear, stretch, or drape parts within a specified region (deformation zone).

 Twist